RECIPE: Cajun Shrimp Pasta (So Good You’ll Cry)

-With Mardi Gras in full swing and Fat Tuesday next week, you may have a hankering for some Cajun comfort food.
 This Cajun shrimp pasta recipe perfectly hits the spot, and you can adjust it to your liking.
 Want to add more veggies?
 Add them.
-You only want the shrimp, sauce and pasta?
+You only want the shrimp, sauce, and pasta?
 That will taste delicious, too.
-Need this to be vegetarian, keto, paleo or vegan?
-We’ve got you covered – just look in the notes section of the recipe for suggested adjustments.
+Need this to be vegetarian, keto, paleo, or vegan?
+We’ve got you covered — just check the recipe’s notes for suggested adjustments.

 And, it’s so dang easy and ready in just 25 minutes!
 This Cajun shrimp pasta recipe is so quick to make, so easy and so good, you just may cry tears of joy.
 Cajun alligator tears.